 - identify their clients and verify their addresses before providing certain services;

 - monitor client accounts and transactions on an on-going basis (when providing specific services); and,

 - clarify or update client information including in some circumstances the nature and purpose of the client’s relationship, and the source of funds or wealth.

-How does the Act affect me?
+How does the Act affect you?

 The Act requires us to collect more information on our clients than in the past.
 For example trusts or companies are to provide specific information about themselves and anyone who is acting on their behalf (e.g. someone who has signing authority or power of attorney).
 In addition we must collect information about anyone who: